Atry/hoo/README.md

       }
     }

-Note that you must `using com.dongxiguo.hoo.Int64Evaluators;` before `using com.dongxiguo.hoo.NativeEvaluators;`, if you want overload `==` for `haxe.Int64`.
+Note that you must put `using com.dongxiguo.hoo.Int64Evaluators;` before `using com.dongxiguo.hoo.NativeEvaluators;`, if you want overload `==` for `haxe.Int64`.

 ## License